JBShady/COD5-Remastered/README.md

 * Pack-a-Punch hintstring disappears when you are holding an upgraded weapon or when another player's weapon is in the machine.
 * Added several unused voiceover lines when a player picks up the Carpenter power up.
 * Player surrounded voiceover now also plays in solo, but without the responses from other characters and at a lower percent chance.
-* Player no longer receives a free Colt when they have no weapons, instead the screen is just blank like future zombie games.
 * The post-teleporter FOV effect now uses your set FOV when doing the effect instead of zooming out into the default 65.
 * Tweaked teleporter cooldown message to be plural, as all teleporters are set on cooldown after one is used
 * Fixed teleporter cooldown message showing on top of other teleporters that still need to be linked, which do not get effected by the cooldown.